ERC-8110 - Domain Architecture for Diamonds

 However, when implementing custom or project-specific logic, domains and facets SHOULD still be treated as separate entities.

-Maintaining this separation preserves clarity of ownership, supports future upgrades, and improves the long-term scalability of complex Diamond-based architectures.
+Maintaining this separation preserves clarity of ownership, supports future upgrades, and supports the long-term evolution of application-level Diamond architectures.

 Backwards Compatibility